davemlz/eemont/.ipynb_checkpoints/README-checkpoint.rst

 - Masking clouds and shadows supports Sentinel Missions (Sentinel-2 SR and Sentinel-3), Landsat Missions (SR products) and some MODIS Products.
 Check all details in User Guide > Masking Clouds and Shadows > Supported Platforms.
 - Image scaling supports Sentinel Missions (Sentinel-2 and Sentinel-3), Landsat Missions and most MODIS Products.
 Check all details in User Guide > Image Scaling > Supported Platforms.
 - Spectral indices computation supports Sentinel-2 and Landsat Missions.
 Check all details in User Guide > Spectral Indices > Supported Platforms.
-- Getting the closest image to a specific dat supports all image collections with the :code:`system:time_start` property.
+- Getting the closest image to a specific date supports all image collections with the :code:`system:time_start` property.

 License
 -------